mattbierbaum/tmper/README.md

 the command line interface.
 In this case, set the global url option then upload and download::

-    tmpr c --url=http://some.url.com/       # configure a global url tmpr u /some/file                       # upload a file and receive code tmpr d <code>                           # download file code
+    tmper c --url=http://some.url.com/       # configure a global url tmper u /some/file                       # upload a file and receive code tmper d <code>                           # download file code

-For more information, look into tmpr --help.
+For more information, look into tmper --help.
 If there is no server you can easily start one yourself.
 In the basic form, simply run::

-    tmpr s      # 's' is short for serve, see tmpr --help
+    tmper s      # 's' is short for serve, see tmper --help

 and point your browser to http://127.0.0.1:8888.
 From there, you can follow the directions to upload and download files.
 By default, it only runs on the